• Skip to primary navigation

 In the first, our Director Dominik Magyar reflects on the School’s foundational pillars and how these have informed the present.
 If you are inspired by the lines from Kahlil Gibran’s beautiful poem “On Children”, you can find it on our Aims, ethos and safeguarding page.

-In the second film, Phyll and Chris return to the School and share how it all began.
+In the second film, Phyll and Chris return to the School in November 2025 and share how it all began.

 Children looking at the bug hotel